Skip to Content

 Through dancing, chants, and performances, the cast took the audience through many of the Polynesian territories: Tahiti, New Zealand, Hawaii, and, of course, Samoa.

 Seanoa was the MC and was absolutely hysterical.
-He joked the entire time, educating us about the Polynesian culture while we laughed.
+He joked the entire time, educating us about Polynesian culture while we laughed.
 He was really, really funny — and great at describing what was happening on stage.

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.